+Undelivered orders represent goods and services which have been ordered but not yet received at fiscal year end.
 Statement of Federal Financial Accounting Standards No. 7, Accounting for Revenue and Other Financing Sources and Concepts for Reconciling Budgetary and Financial Accounting, states that the amount of budgetary resources obligated for undelivered orders at the end of the period should be disclosed.
-For the fiscal years ended September 30, 2010 and 2009, respectively, undelivered orders amounted to the following:
+For the years ending September 30, 2011 and 2010, respectively, undelivered orders amounted to the following:

-2010 2009
+2011 2010

-Undelivered Orders \$ 1,343,878 \$ 2,347,107
+Undelivered Orders \$ 1,132,410 \$ 1,343,878

-Total Undelivered Orders \$ 1,343,878 \$ 2,347,107
+Total Undelivered Orders \$ 1,132,410 \$ 1,343,878